-You may wonder why I am beginning a post with this subject — wonder no longer.
-Devil’s Club is a poisonous plant that grows everywhere in the province of B.C., including the area in the Rocky Mountains between the Wood River and Athabasca Pass.
+You may wonder why I am beginning a post with this subject “devil’s club.”
+Wonder no longer.
+Devil’s club (or devils club) is a poisonous plant that grows everywhere in the province of B.C., including the area in the Rocky Mountains between the Wood River and Athabasca Pass.
 The York Factory Express men going out in the spring had little trouble with the plant, or at least they never mentioned any trouble.
 But they climbed the trail in April and May, often when there was still snow on the ground.
-It is likely that Devil’s Club does not grow at that time of year.
+It is likely that devil’s club does not grow at that time of year.

 This shrub is well named, being covered with thorns from the root up, including the backs of the leaves and flower-stems.
 The thorns are poisonous, as I can certify from personal experience.
 Nevertheless, it is a handsome shrub with its great leaves 9 to 12 inches across, resembling those of the Thornless Raspberry.
 It bears spikes of greenish-white flowers at the ends of the stems, developing later on into a superb spike of bright-red berries, looking as if made of sealing-wax.
 It is a plant well worth the trouble of cultivating in large grounds.
 Its height is from 4 to 10 feet, often bent to the ground by snow or by its own weight, the ends springing up again in an upright position.
 In forcing a way through a thicket, therefore, it behoves one to be wary, or a false step may result in a wound in the face or hands as the result of an upright stem flying back.
 Its range is all over the Province, and its habitat shady, cool stream-beds and wet ground.